Sprink

 and more at Mindgrub

-I built my foundational knowledge on client-provided process documentation that I used to document jobs to be done, site mapping the AS400, and completing a competitor analysis.
+I built my foundational knowledge on client-provided process documentation that I used to document high-level jobs to be done, I site mapped the AS400, and I completed a competitor analysis.

 I collected any questions that surfaced to a questions register in Confluence that was later used during user interviews.
 This document became a vital tool for the entire team as we moved into and through the MVP phase because of the wealth of historical knowledge we were trying to "download" from an immensely complex and edge-case heavy process with 10 unique user types.

 Mapping the AS400 was a cumbersome process, but intimately exposed me to the users' frustrating experience and revealed what parity features would be required for the MVP.
-This screenshot shows a fraction of the chaos that was the AS400.
+This screenshot shows a fraction of the AS400 chaos.

 I facilitated user interviews with 10 office admin to gain a deeper understanding of the overall processes that make the union run, users' daily job functions, and of course to uncover their wants and needs.
 We determined that the product would resolve these issues with the following solutions.